 # Example /etc/ser2net.conf for proxying USB/serial connections to DSMRv4 smart meters 2001:raw:600:/dev/ttyUSB0:115200 NONE 1STOPBIT 8DATABITS XONXOFF LOCAL -RTSCTS

 # Example /etc/ser2net.conf for proxying USB/serial connections to DSMRv2.2 smart meters 2001:raw:600:/dev/ttyUSB0:9600 EVEN 1STOPBIT 7DATABITS XONXOFF LOCAL -RTSCTS

 HASSbian users have to give dialout permission to the user

 $ sudo reboot

 DSMR is a standard to which Dutch smartmeters must comply.
-It specifies that the smartmeter must send out a ‘telegram’ every 10 seconds over a serial port.
+It specifies that the smartmeter must send out a ‘telegram’ every 10 seconds (every second for DSMR 5.0 devices) over a serial port.

 The contents of this telegram differ between version but they generally consist of lines with ‘obis’ (Object Identification System, a numerical ID for a value) followed with the value and unit.

 This module sets up an asynchronous reading loop using the